-Find Amazing Christmas Stories to Intrigue Your Children
+Find Delightful Christmas Stories that Intrigue Your Children

 When kids are full of the Christmas spirit, they don’t want to read mundane books about turtles, rabbits, or elephants.
-They’re longing for books filled with the Christmas spirit.
-Books which prepare kids for Christmas and heighten their excitement even more.
+They long for books filled with the Christmas spirit.
+Books that prepare kids for Christmas and heighten their excitement even more.

 - The Christmas Story